davew-msft/MLOps-E2E/README.md

 ### Provisioning using the Azure Portal

-Choose your Subscription, and enter a Resource Group group, Location (Southeast Asia for the ADF Data Flow Preview) SQL Server Username, SQL Server Password, and agree to the Terms and Conditions.
+Choose your Subscription, and enter a Resource group, Location (Southeast Asia for the DevDays in Taipei) Resource Prefix (Short Prefix of 10 characters or less for all resources created by this template so they are unique), SQL Server Username, SQL Server Password, and agree to the Terms and Conditions.
 Then click the `Purchase` button.

 ![setup](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/setup.png)